Maintained by NextGen Coastal — $342M under management in OC & LA

 Credentials

-Every legal claim on this site is anchored to a specific statute, case, or regulatory citation.
+Every legal claim on this site anchors to a specific statute, case, or regulatory citation.
 Every estimate is labeled as an estimate.
-Every page has a "Last updated" date and a methodology disclosure where data is involved.
-We do not accept paid sponsorship or affiliate placements that affect content.
+Every page has a "Reviewed" date and a methodology disclosure where data is involved.
+No paid sponsorship or affiliate placement influences content.
+Ever.

 Citations.
-All California Civil Code, Code of Civil Procedure, and Government Code references link directly to leginfo.legislature.ca.gov, the official statute repository.
+California Civil Code, Code of Civil Procedure, and Government Code references link to leginfo.legislature.ca.gov — the official statute repository.
 Case citations link to authoritative case-law databases.

 Updates.
-Pages are updated within 30 days when underlying law changes.
-"Last updated" dates are visible on every page and reflected in our schema.org structured data so search engines and AI assistants surface the freshest version.
+Pages are reviewed inside 30 days when underlying law changes.
+The "Reviewed" date sits on every page and in the schema.org structured data so search engines and AI assistants pick up the current version.

 Disclaimers.
-This site provides general informational content and does not constitute legal advice.
-Specific situations should be reviewed with a licensed California attorney.
-We are property managers, not lawyers — though we work closely with several California real estate attorneys and consult them regularly on edge cases.
+This site is general informational content.
+It is not legal advice.
+Specific situations need a licensed California attorney.
+We're property managers, not lawyers — but we work closely with several California real estate attorneys and consult them regularly on the edge cases.

-CA Landlord Laws is part of a small network of free landlord resources we maintain:
+CA Landlord Laws is part of a small network of free landlord resources we run:

 Spotted an error or have a topic to suggest?